PNG to DWG Converter – Auto-Trace to AutoCAD

 How PNG → DWG conversion works

 PNG is a raster format storing pixel data including an alpha (transparency) channel.
 This tool decodes the PNG, excludes transparent areas from edge detection, and identifies line boundaries.
-Detected edges are approximated as polylines and written to DXF format.
-The DXF file can then be opened in AutoCAD and saved as native DWG using File → Save As.
-This is identical to the 4-step workflow used by the JPG→DWG page.
+Detected edges are approximated as polylines and written to DXF format — free and available now.
+Native binary DWG export is being built as a Pro feature; join the waitlist below to be notified when it ships.

 Limitations